Frequently asked questions relating to NQT Induction...

 I am a teacher from Australia, Canada, New Zealand or USA, can I teach in a school in England without having to serve induction?

-I did my teacher training in Scotland/Northern Ireland/Wales.
+I did my teacher training in Scotland/Ireland/Wales.
 Can I complete my Induction in England?

-Can an NQT do induction at an independent school?
+Can an NQT do induction in an independent school?

 Independent schools (including academies and city technology colleges) who wish to offer an NQT who has been awarded QTS the chance to complete statutory induction must provide a suitable post and programme that will help the NQT to continue to meet the teachers’ standards.